raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 6. Attach CAM1_IO1 (J6 pin 41) to GPIO2 (J5 pin 5).
 7. Attach CAM1_IO0 (J6 pin 43) to GPIO3 (J5 pin 7).

+**The numbers in brackets are conventional, physical pin numbers, numbered from left to right, top to bottom.
+The numbers on the silkscreen correspond to the Broadcom SoC GPIO numbers.**

 ## Configuring default pin states

 The GPIOs used by the camera, default to input mode on the compute module.
 In order to [override the default pin states](../../configuration/pin-configuration.md) and define the pins used by the camera, the dts file needs to be modified.